 you are between the ages of 13 and 24 at the time your register

 your BizPlan is for a business, non-profit or invention that is legal to start, operate, produce, possess, and/or sell in the Commonwealth of Massachusetts

-you present a 5-minute slide-show presentation of your plan at the BizPlan Bop @ BizKamp.
+you present a 5-minute slide-show presentation of your plan at the BizPlan Competition at BizKamp.

 you enter a BizPlan by yourself or as part of a team of up to three members.
 (Each team member must register idividually.
 Your team should select a 'captain' and compose, edit, and publish your BizPlan using the captain's BizVenture Series account.
-The captain should enter the team members' first and last names and towns of residence in the fields provided at the top of the BizPlan template.)
+The captain should enter the team members' first and last names and towns of residence in the BizPlan template fields provided.)

 you or at least one of your team members live in one of these 50 western and north-central Massachusetts towns: